monitoringartist/dockbix-xxl/README.md

 # Legacy images

-This GitHub project also been used to build previous Docker images.
-Use of previous images is strongly discouraged for production use.
+This GitHub project has been used to build previous Docker images.
+Use of prior images is strongly discouraged for production use.
 Please migrate them to the Docker image `monitoringartist/dockbix-xxl`.
 Don't forget to backup your DB data before any migration.